2026 Hit List: The Best Restaurants In Melbourne CBD

 10 Bourke Street, Melbourne CBD

 Those after a feed at any time of day—or night—need look no further than Butcher's Diner.
-First things first, as the name eludes to, they take their meat seriously with much of it aged in-house.
+First things first, as the name eludes to, the team here takes their meat seriously with much of it aged in-house.
 We're also floating Butcher's Diner as a candidate for Melbourne's best burgers.
 If you're there for lunch get around some like steak and eggs, save the cheeseburger and meatier snacks for after a couple of beers.
 We're rating it one of the best in the CBD.
 Tuck into a few local drops while you're there.
-This is one of those hidden gems in Melbourne that will impress mates that haven't been, do yourself a favour and get along.

 Pellegrini’s